ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

   * ``'weighted_emd'``: `Weighted Earth mover's distance`_.
-    Similar to the unweighted EMD (see above), but here weights are considered when calculating the probability distributions (i.e., instead of 1, each element contributes a given weight in the bin count; see also `weights` argument of :func:`numpy.histogram`).
+    Similar to the unweighted EMD (see above), but here weights are considered when calculating the probability distributions (i.e., instead of 1, each element provides a weight in the bin count; see also `weights` argument of :func:`numpy.histogram`).

   Here, `x`\ :sub:`i` and `r`\ :sub:`i` are samples of a variable of interest